Discover traffic channels sending traffic to any website. Reveal a site's traffic acquisition strategy and find ways to grow your business.

-A website that receives a large amount of traffic from Referrals is likely to have a strong affiliate strategy or enjoy significant media coverage.
+A website that receives a large amount of traffic from Referrals is likely to have a strong affiliate strategy or receive significant media coverage.
 Drill into the list of Referrals to understand the type of partnerships the website maintains.

 A website that generates a large amount of traffic from Organic Search is optimizing for top ranks in search results.
-These visits will usually harvest high intent users, with notably higher engagement rates compared to the site average.
+These visits are often from high-intent users, with notably higher engagement rates compared to the site average.

 A website that receives a large amount of traffic from email is likely to have a large loyal customer base that engages via an owned mailing list.

-Traffic sent from Display and Video ads via a known ad-serving platform (i.e. GDN, Doubleclick).
+Display Traffic: Traffic sent from Display and Video ads via a known ad-serving platform (i.e. GDN, Doubleclick).

 A website that generates a large amount of traffic from Display ads is spending advertising budgets to increase brand awareness and attract a relevant audience.

-Visits from Social are considered to be easily influenced (as a result of a viral article, meme, image etc.).
+Visits from Social are considered to be easily influenced (as a result of a viral article, meme, image, etc.).
 Thus, a website that generates high and consistent traffic from Social is likely to have a loyal community of users.
-View the list of social domains to understand the websites’ core communities.